destaMo/Scrum-Notes/content/web_development/skills/Framework and language/nestjs/basics.md

 ### 🎤 Interview

 During a verification, we will go through the questions located in the following list.
 Prepare an application that can present answers for these points.
+During the session, you will be asked to perform a programming drill to implement a couple of points from the list, e.g., to create a partial config or a service.

 #### REST API